Network Modeling of Asynchronous Change-Points in Multivariate Time Series: Introduction

 \section{Introduction}

-Change-point models are employed to infer the locations of abrupt changes in the distribution of a time series.
-These models assume that some combination of the distribution's parameters shift at the change locations.
-Change-point analysis plays a critical role in modelling non-stationary systems, where structural changes arise from external shocks or internal dynamics.
-A model that correctly detects such changes leads to enhanced predictive performance and supports more reliable decision-making by accounting for shifts in underlying processes.
-The accurate detection of change-points also offers insight into the causal factors driving the behaviour of a dynamic system.
-Change-point models have been applied in many fields such as medicine \citep{Liu2017, Kass2012}, finance and economics \citep{Chib1998, Bauwens2017, Maheu2018} and hydrology \citep{Alaya2020}.

-When analysing multiple time series, it is common to observe patterns such as simultaneous changes or short delays in changes across subsets of dependent series.
-This is often due to a common latent process driving the change-points across different series.
-A particularly important pattern, observed in many applications is the \emph{lead-lag} relationship, where \emph{leading} series tend to experience change-points shortly before their corresponding \emph{lagging} series.
-Identifying lead-lag relationships is important both for prediction — since a change in a leading series may signal an imminent change in a lagging series — and for inference, by providing insight into the latent processes connecting the series.
+Change-point models are used to infer the locations of abrupt changes in the distribution of a time series.
+These models assume that a potentially unknown number of change-points partition the data into a set of segments.
+The data within each segment are assumed to be generated from a common model, which varies from one segment to another.
+Examples include Gaussian models with changing means and variances \parencite[]{Chernoff1964, Inclan1994} or regression curves with discontinuous jumps \parencite[]{Fearnhead2005}.
+These models are applied to a range of problems, including the detection of epileptic seizures \parencite[]{Schroder2019}, the identification of economic regime shifts \parencite[]{Maheu2018}, and the detection of earthquakes \parencite[]{Xie2019}.

-In this article we present a novel Bayesian method for modelling multivariate change-points in a variety of settings.
-Our approach encourages change-points to appear earlier in some (leading) series, followed shortly after by change-points in other (lagging) series.
-To encode these lead-lag relationships we use a latent directed graph where vertices represent the series and a directed edge from one vertex/series to another indicates that one series leads the other.
-The strength of the lead-lag relationships and the delays between change-points are controlled via a set of edge parameters.
-We assume that both the edge set and edge parameters are unknown and will be inferred in addition to the change-point locations.
-To perform posterior inference we extend the efficient particle Gibbs sampler of \citet{Whiteley2011} used in univariate change-point models to the multivariate setting.
+In this article, we present a novel Bayesian method for detecting change-points in multivariate time series.
+Our method allows for dependence between pairs of series such that the change-points in some (lagging) series are likely to occur shortly after those in other (leading) series.
+Identifying such lead-lag relationships is important both for prediction, since detecting a change in a leading series may signal an imminent change in a lagging series, and for inference, by providing insight into the latent processes connecting the series.
+We represent each series as a node on a latent directed graph whereby a directed edge from one series/node to another indicates the presence of a lead-lag relationship, the strength of which is controlled by a set of edge parameters.